GUEST CURATOR: Elizabeth Curley

 “Ames’s Almanacks for the Present Year, to be Sold by T. Green.”

-An almanac is “ In today’s society we do not see an almanac in everyone’s back pocket and purse; however back in the 1700s they were a lot more popular.
+An almanac is “an annual publication containing a calendar for the coming year, the times of such events and phenomena as anniversaries, sunrises and sunsets, phases of the moon, tides, etc., and other statistical information and related topics.”
+In today’s society we do not see an almanac in everyone’s back pocket and purse; however back in the 1700s they were a lot more popular.

 Here in the New-London Gazette, T. Green is advertising Ames’s Almanack for the “present year” which was 1766.
 Nathaniel Ames is considered to be the first person to publish an almanac in colonial America.
 The first annual publishing was done in 1725 and was published in Bridgewater, Massachusetts, until he moved to the South Shore later in his life.
 Ames’s Almanack was for many yeas considered the greatest with it publishing more then 60,000 copies.
 That’s quite a large number of copies for a colonial work.
 He started an industry that would spawn the likes of Poor Richard’s Almanack (Ben Franklin, 1733, Pennsylvania) and Rhode-Island Almanack (James Franklin, 1727, Rhode Island)

 Almanacs were a major part of day-to-day life for people during the colonial time.
 They helped “everyday” people such as farmers, shopkeepers, and black/silversmiths know a little about each day.
 They would include astrological information, some details of the previous years weather, tide flow charts, copies of poems and stories, and historical essays.
 They also promoted reading throughout the countryside, and commerce for people such as T. Green.
 One family could purchase an almanac annually and it would give them access to literary works and a variety of useful information.